Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Providing X.509 certificates

-The Manager **MUST** provide the X.509 certificates containing the Public Key of the keypair of which the Private Key was used by the Peer to create signatures.
+The Manager **MUST** provide X.509 certificates containing the Public Key of the keypairs used to sign Contracts and access tokens.

 The Manager **MUST** provide the complete certificate chain excluding the root CA certificate used by the Group as Thrust Anchor.